core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    * The ID Context parameter contains the Gid of the group, which is used to retrieve the Security Context for processing messages intended to the endpoints of the group (see {{mess-processing}}).
 The choice of the Gid is application specific.
 An example of specific formatting of the Gid is given in {{gid-ex}}.
 The application needs to specify how to handle possible collisions between Gids, see {{ssec-gid-collision}}.

    * A new parameter Counter Signature Algorithm is included.
 Its value identifies the digital signature algorithm used to compute a counter signature on the COSE object (see Section 4.5 of {{RFC8152}}) which provides source authentication within the group.
 Its value is immutable once the Common Context is established.
+The used Counter Signature Algorithm MUST be selected among the ones in the Counter Signature Parameters Registry defined in this specification (see {{iana-cons-cs-params}}).
 The EdDSA signature algorithm ed25519 {{RFC8032}} is mandatory to implement.
 If Elliptic Curve Digital Signature Algorithm (ECDSA) is used, it is RECOMMENDED that implementations implement "deterministic ECDSA" as specified in {{RFC6979}}.

    * A new parameter Counter Signature Parameters is included.
 This parameter indicates the values of the parameters associated to the digital signature algorithm specified in the parameter Counter Signature Algorithm.
-The value of this parameter MAY be empty.
-The exact structure of this parameter depends on the value of the parameter Countersignature Algorithm, according to the Counter Signature Parameters Registry defined in {{iana-cons-cs-params}}.
+The value of this parameter MAY be empty and is immutable once the Common Context is established.
+The exact structure of this parameter depends on the value of the parameter Countersignature Algorithm, and MUST be in accordance with the corresponding entry in the Counter Signature Parameters Registry defined in this specification (see {{iana-cons-cs-params}}).

 2. one Sender Context, unless the endpoint is configured exclusively as silent server.
 The Sender Context is used to secure outgoing messages and is initialized according to Section 3 of {{I-D.ietf-core-object-security}}, once the endpoint has joined the group.
 The Sender Context of a given endpoint matches the corresponding Recipient Context in all the endpoints receiving a protected message from that endpoint.
 Besides, in addition to what is defined in {{I-D.ietf-core-object-security}}, the Sender Context stores also the endpoint's private key.